thoughtful-web/settings-page-wp/README.md

 8. Zero dependencies beyond WordPress itself.
 9. Configure and generate multiple pages or subpages.

+## Roadmap

+Features, changes, and fixes which I plan on implementing:

+1. Continue developing the documentation.
+2. Change the default value configuration for the Checkbox field to mimic that of the Checkboxes field.
 ## Requirements

 1. WordPress 5.4 and above.